kainlite/blog/content/blog/rust_on_arm32v7.md

 #### Extra

-You can see it running [here](http://rcv.techsquad.rocks/), a very basic HTML Curriculum vitae.
+You can see it running [here](http://rcv.techsquad.rocks/), a very basic HTML Curriculum vitae, if it doesn't work don't worry too much, I'm planning on upgrading the cluster and adding https to the example for another article, it will eventually be back up, however if you want to see it anyway, try running the example and building the image on your machine.

 For more details and to see how everything fits together I encourage you to clone the repo, test it, and modify it to make your own.